harsh398/demo_app_cypress/README.md

 1. To Run Jenkins solution ( Node and Git should be installed and Path be should  be given properly) on your Jenkins Environment
 2. For this Project i am using Windows system that is why i used Batch Commands
-3. Jenkins File inclued three :-
+3. Jenkins File inclued three stpes :-
    a.
 Cloning the Repo
    b.
 Intalling all the Dependencies using npm
    c.
 Starting the Test